 It is now clear that such morally less problematic alternatives do exist, in readily available sources of adult stem cells, especially from the patients requiring treatment, as we pointed out a year ago , and numerous subsequent advances have proved our case .

 Many excellent peer-reviewed publications have documented that adult stem cells are developmentally just as flexible as embryonic stem cells, that they are much more promising for repairing damaged tissues and treatment of other diseases, and established cell lines already exists.
 Furthermore, they can easily be isolated from patients requiring treatment, thus avoiding all problems of immune rejection and the need for immune suppressive drugs that carry their own risks.

-The developmental potential of adult stem cells has been documented in numerous publications.
+The developmental potential of adult stem cells has been documented in numerous publications (reviewed in ref.12).
 Bone marrow cells enriched for haematopoietic stem cells (HSC) differentiate into mature liver cells in the liver of rodents and humans.
 Mouse bone marrow cells can generate skeletal muscle cells in the body, and skeletal muscle cells can give bone marrow cells.
 Bone marrow could be reconstituted from cultured brain, and glial and neurons cells were obtained from bone marrow.

 More remarkably, researchers in Yale University, New York University and John Hopkins School of Medicine, provided definitive proof that one single adult stem cell can generate cells of many types.
 One single stem cell from the bone marrow of mice can reconstitute the bone marrow of a mouse destroyed by irradiation, as well as develop into practically all the tissues of the body.